VeryJava/docker-registry-dashboard/README.md

-> A dashboard for docker private registry
+> A dashboard for docker private registry, Not ready, now it can see all docker images in your registry, dan delete it
+> make sure to set ip to your own

 # build
 > mvn clean package